CianHub/issue-tracker/README.md

 ## Technologies

-The application was developed with Django, MYSQL, Python3, HTML5, CSS3, JavaScript, JQuery and Bootstrap.
+The application was developed with Django, MySQL, Python3, HTML5, CSS3, JavaScript, JQuery and Bootstrap.

 ## Installation